SLPA Program Frequently Asked Questions

 A: If you already have completed many of these courses and/or clinical work, we suggest you concentrate on finishing the requirements for a Masters degree, and go on to become a licensed Speech Language Pathologist.
 Our program is not designed for students who have already completed a BA or BS in Communication Sciences.
 However, on a space available basis, you may be able to take some of our online courses that serve as pre‐requisites for graduate programs.

-Q: What financial aid is available for this program?
+Q: What financial aid is available for the SLPA program?

-A: If you are intending to continue on to a Masters degree at UVM, you may be eligible for 12 months of limited federal aid in the form of loans.
+A: If you are intending to enroll in the SLPA non-degree program, and are a Vermont resident, you may apply to the Vermont Student Assistance Office, which has limited funds for non-degree students.
 You may also want to check out alternative loan sources, such as banks.
 There are also some limited scholarship possibilities through Continuing Education.
 If you work for a school, you may want to inquire if they will help cover any of the tuition for this program.
+Out of state students should investigate similar resources in their own state for loans or scholarships.